 August 13, 1997…”South Park” Debuts On Comedy Central

-The first two pilots, used real construction paper cut outs and stop motion.
-Later, their animation software would take over, but keep the cutout effect.
-There have been a total of 267 episodes over the course of the show’s 19 seasons, and Season 20 will premiere on September 14.
+The first two pilots used real construction paper cut outs and stop motion.
+Later, their animation software would take over but keep the cutout effect.
+If you want to know how it all started, just watch this!

 Congratulations to Tray and Matt on their success!
 As a cast member on “Squidbillies”, with our 10th season airing now on Adult Swim, I know what a milestone 20 years on the air is to you guys.
 Kudos! -Bobby Ellerbee